BucherMunicipal/data_logging/README.md

 * The time in the log files is GMT time because it is set by the Proemion.

-* If the logging is stopped and restarted in the same minute, the new log files overwrite the old ones.
+* If the logging is stopped and restarted in the same minute, the new videos and CAN log files overwrite the previous ones.

 * If the logging service fails, it is automatically restarted after 30 seconds.